A Guide to Mushroom Hunting in Northeastern Ontario

 Disclaimer: Some mushrooms are poisonous and can be hazardous to your health or even fatal if ingested.
 Always forage with a knowledgeable guide.
 Do not consume anything you cannot identify.

+Northeastern Ontario is brimming with wild and delicious edibles throughout the year, and mushroom hunting is one of the most popular forms of foraging in the region!
 As self-sufficiency and food consciousness increases around the world, more people are becoming more interested in foraging and wild edibles.
-Learning about the wild edibles located near the place that you are visiting is a great way to immerse yourself and connect with the land and try new culinary delights.
-Northeastern Ontario is brimming with wild edibles throughout the year, and mushroom hunting is one of the most popular forms of foraging in the region.
+Learning about the wild foods located near the place that you are visiting is a great way to immerse yourself and connect with the land, and try new culinary delights.
 Before you take to the forest, make sure that you are ready to go with this guide to Northeastern Ontario mushroom hunting.

 It is very important to be prepared when you go out foraging.
 It is not uncommon to plan for a quick expedition, but lose track of time due to the thrill of the hunt.
 Here are the most important items to make sure you have with you for mushroom hunting: